 Also keep in mind that these amazing little birds do not live on nectar alone: their diet and that of their young includes a surprisingly large amount of tiny insects (and spiders) for protein, and the best way to provide it is, again, with native plants, which supply drastically more insects than non-native plants.
 And, needless to say, fresh water is essential for all birds and your yard should be free of any pesticides.

 If you do feel a need to feed hummers via artificial feeders, here’s a handy chart for how often to clean and refill your feeder, courtesy the Wild Bird Shop:

 ♦ Refill with just the amount of sugar solution that will be consumed in the time period according to the temperature range.

 ♦ Keep feeders in the shade.

-♦ Stay away from the colored, pre-mixed commercially available solutions—natural nectar is colorless, and adding red dye is adding an unnecessary, unnatural, and possibly harmful chemical to the birds’ food.
+♦ Stay away from the colored, pre-mixed commercially available solutions—natural nectar is colorless, and adding red dye and preservatives is adding unnecessary, unnatural, and possibly harmful chemicals to the birds’ food.
 If your feeder doesn’t have red on it, simply hang a red ribbon next to the feeder.

 ♦ Only use white cane sugar in a ratio of 4 parts water (preferably filtered, w/o chlorine) to one part sugar.
 No honey, molasses, or syrups.